miracle-42/demo.futureforms/src/demo/README.md

 application in only Typescript.
 If there is security requirements it will be handled in the database.
-The generic middle layer *openrestapi* is a REST API which serves access to a database.
+The generic middle layer *openrestdb* is a REST API which serves access to a database.